ruggieroguida/montecarlo-pension-uk/README.md

 Feel free to open an issue with suggestions.
 I am not a financial expert or advisor.

 ## Install
 You need a working Python 3 installation.
+Open a terminal in your preferred location then

 ```
 git clone https://github.com/ruggieroguida/montecarlo-pension-uk.git